Houdini 22.0 Nodes Geometry nodes

 Overview

-If you make any changes to the mesh’s point count, you have to do one of the following steps to continue painting:
+If you make any changes to the mesh’s point count, you have to do one of the following to continue painting:

-• Undo the upstream change that caused the point count to change
+• Undo the upstream change that caused the point count to change.

 To...Do this